giorgiop94/digital-garden/_notes/What is the Self.md

 ## Different Views
 ### Self As Consciousness
 "You are consciousness, awareness, the observer of your mind."
 - Your mind is simply a mix of all the conditioning that you've received since birth and memories that you accumulated.
 It thinks thoughts that it already heard somewhere else ([[your thoughts are not yours]]).
 If you were born somewhere else you'd have different thoughts, a totally different mind.
 So that cannot be you.
 - The real you is the awareness behind it.
 Consciousness.

+### Self as interconnected
+- Self as a separate thing is a misnomer
+> "What am I without the Sun?
+Without the electromagnetic field?
+Without the Higgs boson?
+Without plants, algae, biosphere, or ozone layer?
+I don't exist.
+Me as a separate thing is actually a misnomer.
+It doesn't even exist." — [[Daniel Schmachtenberger]]

 ### Self as dynamic process
 Self as a fluid, everchanging process